-Rand recommends skills such as intuitive decision-making and situational awareness
+Rand recommends that the service emphasize skills such as intuitive decision-making and situational awareness.

 The Army must offer its career officers additional graduate school education and more time for career development, according to a new Rand report.
 The research group recommends that the Army consider increasing its officer ranks to accommodate a longer career education and training path.